alpa-projects/alpa/examples/opt_serving/README.rst

 If you want to run on multiple nodes, you can use one of the following methods.

 1. Put the weights under a shared network file system, so all nodes can access it.
 2. Run the script first on a driver node.
-The driver node will download the weights to its local disk, but the scripts will fail later because worker nodes cannot access the weights.
-You can manually copy all downloaded weights under ``path`` from the driver node to all worker nodes.
+The driver node will download the weights to its local disk, but the script will fail later because worker nodes cannot access the weights.
+   You can then manually copy all downloaded weights under ``path`` from the driver node to all worker nodes.

 Run and Benchmark Generation in the Command Line